81st Plains Conference

 Registration

-Conference registration will open later this summer.
-Registrants will be able to signup for each field trip, purchase conference registrations, banquet tickets, and merchandise, and gain access to the abstract submission portal.
-More details will be announced later this summer.
+Conference registration is currently open even if it looks a little different this year.
+Registrants will be able to signup for each field trip, purchase conference registrations, banquet tickets, and merchandise through this Conference Registration Google Form.

 PAS invites proposals for papers, posters, and sessions to be given at the 81st Annual Plains Conference.
-Proposals should be submitted through the PAS On-line Abstract Portal.
-Proposals should include a title, abstract of 100-200 words, and list of presenters/chairs.
-Please note that abstracts cannot be submitted until the presenter has logged in to their PAS user account and registered for the meeting.
-A call for papers will be announced later this summer.
+Proposals should be submitted through the Abstract Submission Google Form.
+Symposia proposals should include a title, abstract of 100-200 words, and list of presenters/chairs.

 Aboot Canada